Rok posing in front of the Tengzug Shrine in Tongo Hills, Ghana

 Every day, apart from Tuesday, when fishing is strictly forbidden, hundreds of colorful fishing boats bring a wide variety of fish and seafood from early morning.
 Strong fishermen unload fish from their pirogues in front of the wooden fish market stalls.
 Women gather to negotiate the price with the fishermen’s cooperatives, buying the freshly unloaded fish and selling it on the stalls or in huge wicker baskets.

-Smoked fish, fresh fish of all sizes, octopus, shrimps and other ingredients to prepare delicious meals are offered at the most competitive prices in the whole Ghana.
-There are sections where, in small restaurants, fresh dishes are cooked.
+Smoked fish, fresh fish of every size, octopus, shrimp, and so many other ingredients for great meals are sold at some of the best prices I found anywhere in Ghana.
+There are also small food stalls where fresh dishes are cooked right in front of you.

 Fishing boats are also constructed here.
 The best carpenters design constructions for new customers, which at the end, quality built and colorfully decorated, will serve as a source of pride to the new owners.
 In all this chaos, the sellers are friendly and do not protest much if I take a photo of them, of course with prior consent.